MichaelCG8/expect/README.md

     a, b = expect.prop func_2_tuple()

-equivalent to:
+    # Equivalent Python < 3.8:
     a, b = expect.prop func_2_tuple() else:
         return

 ## Design

 For the initial exploration a file using `expect` must be loaded from another scope using an `expect` importer function.
 A single file can be loaded in this way.
-A package or sub-module consisting of multiple files is a task in the backlog.
+A package or submodule consisting of multiple files is a task in the backlog.
 Later versions aim to have this mechanism embedded in the file that contains code using `expect` so that code importing this can be unaware of `expect`'s use.

 The initial process is:

 1. A call to the `expect` importer is made using `expect.expect_import()`.
 2. The importer identifies the target module in the file system and reads its contents into a string.
 3. The string is tokenized.
 4. The `expect` usages are replaced by valid python.
 5. The token stream is converted back to a string.